Marvel recognizes its next class of 'elite artists' as Stormbreakers

 - Iban Coello, artist of the upcoming series Dark Ages and a rotating artist on Venom

-- Carmen Carnero, artist of Hellions and rotating on Miles Morales: Spider-Man.
-Previously announced as artist of an upcoming X-Men series, X-Corp
+- Carmen Carnero, artist of Hellions and rotating on Miles Morales: Spider-Man

 - Juann Cabal, one of the rotating artists on Guardians of the Galaxy